-The Whistler Village Beer Festival is an annual event at the resort town of Whistler that features six days of craft beer celebrations in September.
+The Whistler Village Beer Festival is an annual event at the resort town of Whistler that features seven days of craft beer celebrations in September.

-In 2019 the festival takes place September 10-15 with the main events happening on the 14th and 15th.
+In 2020 the festival takes place September 14th to 20th with the main events happening on the 19th and 20th.

 WVBF Beer Festival